Nainoaian/Nainoaian.github.io/projects/project-1.md

   - Robotics
   - Arduino
   - C++
-summary: Using Jupyter Notebook and tensorflow, I designed trained a neural net to detect and identify the number of healthy cells within an animation of slides.
+summary: Using Jupyter Notebook with the Tensorflow library, I trained a neural net to detect and identify the number of healthy cells within an animation of slides.
 ---

 <div class="ui small rounded images">